nathanlytang/BrickBreakers/README.md

 This game require Python 3.7 or above.

 ## Planning
 Below is the UML Table containing the classes used to create the objects in this program.
+The _text_ class and the _box_ class both inherit the _myClass_ class.

 ![UML TABLE](https://git.mikezhang.ca/n.tang/BrickBreakers/raw/master/images/BrickBreakers-UMLTable.jpg "UML Table")

 Below is the flowchart used in the planning of this program.

 ![Flowchart](https://git.mikezhang.ca/n.tang/BrickBreakers/raw/master/images/BrickBreakers-Flowchart.jpg "Flowchart")